Are the arts fluff? Well, first of all, NO! That being said, let’s explore why the answer is no.

 This week is the summer Teacher Art Retreat and yesterday we spent time in two sessions based in music and storytelling.
 Debbie Ambrose started us in the process of composing a song and Lori Cotter led a session in how storytelling brings history alive.
-It was during these sessions that I kept thinking to myself how much is being learned by the people in attendance and how much can be learned by the students who go through these processes.
+It was during these sessions that I kept thinking to myself how much people in attendance are learning and how much students who go through these processes can learn.

 When Lori was leading her session “Historically Speaking,” again, I could only think about how much the students would learn through effective storytelling from the teacher and through their own creation of stories.
 Her focus was on personal stories and that of local history.
 I couldn’t help but connect this to what my team does during our immigration unit.
 (Or maybe more like what we should be doing!)
 We ask our students to find out information about their families, but we don’t take it to that next step and have them story-tell.
 We should.
 And, as Lori pointed out, public speaking is in the common core.
 What better way to practice public speaking than to tell relevant stories that connect with the other content standards you may be required to teach?

 And it is through the processes of researching the information, creating the questions to research (both of which are also in the Common Core Standards) in order to create the great stories to tell that students get that deep learning.

 Hopefully, you can appreciate how foundational the arts actually are.
 If anyone balks at you for wanting to do more art in your classroom, whether you are a gen ed teacher or an arts teacher, refrain from your frustration and think about the depth of learning the arts provide us with.
 When working in the arts, infused in another content area, students gain a better, deeper understanding of the material at hand.

 What else can the arts do?
 How long do you have?
 Check out these posts for more about building community, working collaboratively, and thinking deeply.
 You can also check out the advocacy tab for more related posts.